iBreakProd/opex-v2/README.md

 ### The Poller (`apps/poller`)
 A lightweight bridging service.
 It establishes a WebSocket connection to Backpack Exchange, listening for ticker data (e.g., `BTC_USDC_PERP`).
-- **Fast Path:** It publishes this data immediately to a Redis PubSub channel (`ws:price:update`).
+- **Fast Path:** It publishes this data to a Redis PubSub channel (`ws:price:update`).
-- **Engine Path:** It simultaneously queues the price data into the Engine's Redis Stream so the engine can orderly process margin impact.
+- **Engine Path:** It simultaneously queues the price data into the Engine's Redis Stream so the engine can process margin impact.

 ### The WebSocket Server (`apps/web-socket`)
 The WS server scales horizontally.
-It does not contain game logic.
-It only:
+It acts as a messaging layer and does not contain trading logic:
 1. Subscribes to the global `ws:price:update` channel and broadcasts fast ticker prices to all connected browsers.
 2. Subscribes to patterned user channels (`ws:user:state:*`).
 If the engine liquidates a user, it pings this user's channel.
-The WS server forwards this to the user's specific browser connection, triggering the frontend to refetch its `/api/v1/trade/open` endpoints.
+The WS server forwards this to the user's specific browser connection, triggering the frontend to refetch relevant data.

 ---

 ## Database & Persistence Strategy

 ### PostgreSQL (via Drizzle ORM)
-Used strictly for persistent, immutable records requiring heavy relational querying later:
+Used for persistent, immutable records requiring relational querying:
 - **`users` table**: Authentication data, core permanent balances.
-- **`existing_trades` table**: Whenever a trade is successfully closed or forcibly liquidated, it is inserted here.
-This acts as the user's transaction history.
+- **`existing_trades` table**: Successfully closed or liquidated trades are inserted here to act as the user's transaction history.

 ### Redis
 Used for ephemeral state and messaging: